ISHIMWE-Bosco/event_locator/README.md

 - **Known Limitations & TODO:** Highlights areas of improvement and features yet to be implemented, such as role-based access control (RBAC) and event categories.
 - **License:** Provides a section for licensing, which can be modified according to the actual project license.

-This should give a comprehensive overview of the project, making it easier for someone new to under
+This should give a comprehensive overview of the project, making it easier for someone new to und